coding-monkeys-bv/laravel-nova-translation-manager/README.md

 php artisan translation-manager:install
 ```

+## Translating this package

+You can easily translate all texts of this package in the Laravel Nova JSON translation file.
+I'd be happy to add translations for your language.
+An example can be found in the translations folder.

 ## Note for Vue i18n Generator users

 The package ships with a config file where you can set the value of output messages.
 Make sure this is set to false, otherwise Laravel Nova will throw some errors while publishing translation files.
 (Thanks [Martin Lindhe] for merging this PR :-))